microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ### Version property

 A version property can be added to the settings, such as the manifest has, to have a more structured validation.
 I am currently opposed at the idea because for future settings, we will need to always bump up the version and force the users to modify two pieces: the settings they want to use and the version property.
-I can also see settings growth more dynamic and bumpting the version per addition/removal seems like an overkill.
+I can also see settings growth more dynamic and bumping the version per addition/removal seems like an overkill.

 ### Settings